fjwright/Run-REDUCE/docs/index.md

   distributions.
 * A REDUCE input/output display pane that scrolls in both directions as necessary.
 Its contents can be saved to a file and/or erased.
+* Optional typeset-style display of mathematical output.
 * A multi-line input editing pane that also scrolls in both directions as necessary.
 Previous input is remembered and can be scrolled through, edited and re-input.
-A final terminator can be added automatically if appropriate when input is sent to REDUCE.
+A final terminator is normally added automatically if appropriate when input is sent to REDUCE.
-* Split or tabbed panes running independent REDUCE processes.
+* Optional split or tabbed panes running independent REDUCE processes.
 * Menu items to handle REDUCE file input/output and load standard REDUCE packages, similar to the facilities provided by the CSL REDUCE GUI.
-* Menu options to make the REDUCE input prompt bold and to colour the input/output display based on the input mode or redfront.
+* Optional bold prompts and coloured input/output text based on the input mode (algebraic or symbolic) or using redfront.
 * Templates to construct structured expressions and statements.
 * A popup keyboard to access symbolic constants, Greek letters and elementary functions.
-* Dialogues to access functions using conventional notation.
+* Dialogues to access standard mathematical functions using conventional notation.
 * Easy access to the Run-REDUCE-FX User Guide, the standard documentation distributed with REDUCE as HTML or PDF files, the REDUCE Web Site and the SourceForge Project Site.
-* Experimental typeset-style display of mathematics.

 Francis Wright, September 2020